 Working as a freelancer means that you have to connect with new people all the time—you can write copy alone, but it’s sure hard to get paid without clients.

-That said, though, there are a fair amount of copywriting job responsibilities that involve interacting with others and even speaking in front of groups.
-So, to make sure that 1) doesn’t scare you to pieces and 2) you’re prepared to make it work, I’ve created a list for introverts of five secrets for being successful (and happy) as a copywriter.
+There are a fair amount of copywriting job responsibilities that involve interacting with others and even speaking in front of groups.
+So, to make sure that 1) doesn’t scare you to pieces and 2) you’re prepared to make it work, I’ve created a list for introverts of five tactics for being successful (and happy) as a copywriter.

-Wait – before you breeze past this one, it’s not as flippant as it sounds.
-For many introverts (or people who walk the line of introversion and extroversion), one of the greatest tortures isn’t even actually interactions, it’s the anticipation of them.
+Before you breeze past this one,it’s not as flippant as it sounds.
+For many introverts (or people who walk the line of introversion and extroversion), one of the greatest tortures isn’t even interactions, it’s the anticipation of them.

-Many people will psych themselves out before a meeting or before a creative review so that, no matter how the meeting actually goes, they feel terrible during it and thing they performed terribly afterward.
+Many people will psych themselves out before a meeting or before a creative review so that, no matter how the meeting goes, they feel terrible during it and think they performed terribly afterward.

 It’s crucial that you go into every job and job opportunity with an open mind.
 You don’t know ahead of time precisely what any job will entail, so don’t make yourself miserable with worry if you can possibly help it.